Global Hyperbolicity through the Eyes of the Null Distance: Encoding causality

 Combining \eqref{dq0q1} and \eqref{dq1q2} with the triangle inequality proves

 and by symmetry we obtain the analogous estimate for $\nulld_\tau(q,q_3)$, thus

 and taking the limit $k \to \infty$ implies \eqref{dppbar}, as desired. \end{ex}

 In the previous example, we have constructed a minimizing sequence of piecewise causal curves by choosing curves that are close to a ``barrier" (the removed positive $x$ axis).
 This barrier, however, also makes the spacetime causally discontinuous.
-Since the time function $\tau$ is perfectly regular (it is $C^1$ and temporal, and can easily be smoothened out), one might suspect that causal discontinuity is the reason that causality is not encoded by $\nulld_\tau$ in Example~\ref{counterexK}.
-This motivates the next example, where the time function $\tau$ is smooth temporal and \emph{steep}, a notion introduced by M\"uller and S\'anchez \cite{MuSa} that additionally requires $g(\nabla \tau, \nabla \tau) \leq -1$.
-The underlying spacetime is even causally simple, but causality is still not encoded in $\nulld_\tau$.
+Since the time function $\tau$ is perfectly regular (it is $C^1$ with timelike gradient, and can easily be smoothed out), one might suspect that causal discontinuity is the reason that causality is not encoded by $\nulld_\tau$ in Example~\ref{counterexK}.
+This motivates the next example, where we construct a causally simple spacetime with a temporal function $\tau$ but causality is still not encoded in $\nulld_\tau$.
+Recall that causal simplicity means that the causal relation $J^+$ is antisymmetric and closed, and sits only one step below global hyperbolicity on the causal ladder.
 In order to achieve this effect, instead of approaching a barrier, we construct an example with a minimizing sequence of piecewise null curves that runs off to infinity.

 \begin{ex}[$\J = \K \subsetneq \nullR_\tau$] Let $M:= \real^{3}$ with coordinates $(t,x,y)$ and warped product metric tensor